Warkanlock/warkanlock.github.io/_posts/2024-03-15-moving-abroad-2.md

 I was fortunate to have a few friends in the city while we were building [Datia](https://datia.app), with an office fulfilled by amazing coworkers.
 However, the sensation [on Friday evenings was awful](https://www.donegalwoman.ie/2018/01/23/weekend-depression-thing/).

-**My sensation after spending almost eight months here is that things happen, and you are not there to be invited.**
+**My sensation after spending almost eight months here is that everyone is invited to a party that you are not.**

 Even if you get to go somewhere, the whole process feels artificial, as if you need to coordinate your feelings in advance.